DACH-NY/ex-cdm-swaps/docs/demo.md

         loadEvents("../examples/TradeEvents")

       This loads a few (partial) termination and (partial) novation events.
-As before, the `Demo bot` auto-accepts all events except two.
+As before, the `DemoBot` auto-accepts all events except two.

 2. Log in as CCP-P01 and inspect the termination (`Event_Termination`) and novation (`Event_Novation`) events.